PhillyChapbookReview.org Submissions (header)

 Specific guidelines for each category can be found below.
 There are no fees.

-• We’re looking for reviews of forthcoming or recently published chapbooks and literary essays.
-We do not publish original poetry, fiction or non-book-related creative nonfiction.
+• We’re looking for reviews and author features of forthcoming or recently published chapbooks (within the 12 months).
+We do not publish fiction or non-book-related creative nonfiction.
+Submissions of original poetry open for periods of a month and a half four times per year.

 • Our goal is to publish criticism and analysis that doesn’t feel too academic.
 Our target audience is people who enjoy books so much that they want to read about the books they read.
 We want to make that both an educational and an enjoyable experience.

-• We pay a token fee of $10 for all accepted work, because all writers deserve to be paid.
+• We pay a token fee of $10 to all contributors, because all writers deserve to be paid.
 We hope to increase our budget in the future, but it’s the best we can do for now.
 In the meantime, if you have a relevant project, social media accounts, or an author website, we have great internet skills want to promote them.

 • PCR is a curated journal.
 We purchase first serial rights, which revert to the author one month after publication, and non-exclusive archival and syndication rights.